TrevorHProgramming/SuperELF/README.md

 <b>MAKING AND LOADING MODS</b>
 To create a mod:
 1. Make changes to the code in the browser as described above.
-2. Enter the address of the earliest line changed in the first column of the table in the bottom right and the address of the last line changed in the second column.
-3. Multiple address ranges can be used, so if changes are made in multiple areas of the code, you can split them up as needed.
-This will make the mod file smaller and increase compatibility with other mods.
-4. Click "Save Mod," then name and create your output file.
+2. Click "Save Mod," then name and create your output file.
+NOTE: A mod can't add/remove lines from the file, or any individual function, that changes its length.
+Address references currently don't update.

 To load mods:
 1. Load the ELF you plan to modify.